What is a VPN and Why Is It So controversial?

 Where can I get a VPN?

 Searching for “best VPN” or “VPN downloads,” or any search that contains “VPN,” always brings up a slew of ad-supported VPN download links.
 You should not click on those when looking to download a VPN.
 Your best bet is to go directly to a trusted client or download source.
 Google Play and the iOS App Store both offer a wide selection of free and paid VPN clients for mobile devices.
-We also have a list of the best VPNs to help guide you.
+A good paid option for beginners is Express VPN We also have a compiled list of the best VPNs to help guide you.